OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-rest-client/README.md

-QueryResource.java

 The **systemLoad** endpoint asynchronously processes the data that is retrieved by the **InventoryClient** interface and serves that data after all of the services respond.
 The **thenAcceptAsync()** and **exceptionally()** methods together behave like an asynchronous try-catch block.
 The data is processed in the **thenAcceptAsync()** method only after the **CompletionStage** interface finishes retrieving it.
-When you return a **CompletionStage** type in the resource, it doesn`t necessarily mean that the computation completed and the response was built.
+When you return a **CompletionStage** type in the resource, it doesn't necessarily mean that the computation completed and the response was built.

 A **CountDownLatch** object is used to track how many asynchronous requests are being waited on.
 After each thread is completed, the **countdown()** method counts the **CountDownLatch** object down towards **0**.